 The courses consist of related information and correlated shop practice.
-Basic programs take up theory and related information necessary to carry out a shop program consisting of practice in welding all types of joints in all positions with coated all-position electrodes on mild steel plates, oxyacetylene welding.
+Basic programs take up theory and related information necessary to carry out a shop program consisting of practice in welding all types of joints in all positions with coated all-position electrodes on mild steel plates, and oxyacetylene welding.
 Advanced work involves review of basic work, theory and related information as well as demonstrations and limited practice in the following specialty welding:

-Cast iron Shaft rebuilding

-Inert arc welding Pipe welding
+Cast iron Inert arc welding Stainless steel Hard surfacing Lead burning Shaft rebuilding Pipe welding Silver brazing Aluminum

-Stainless steel Silver brazing

-Hard surfacing Aluminum

-Lead burning